jmeowmeow/PixieReport/express-progress/tasks.md

 ## Next Step Directions
 - [X] Restore pixel doll sets (random; chosen by URL) see above Pixie Preload with text
+- [ ] Random pixie via hit and redirect instead of defaulting KSEA.
+- [ ] HTTP refresh header slideshow of random pixie
+- [ ] Log 404s from actual METAR source, scrub candidates from ICAO.js .
+- [ ] Refresh ICAO.js by grabbing a whole-set zip and examining freshness.
 - [ ] Rethink URL path handlers, remove unneeded ones.
 - [ ] Explore ICAO METAR stations (random, like Twitter PixieReport).
 - [ ] METAR stations as a queryable database; how to query? what lists?